Research on Radical Islam in Germany and Europe

 • “German Islam” as an Alternative to Islamism?
 (D:Islam)

-• Structural Causes of Approaching and Distancing from Islamist Radicalization (Distance / Distanz)
+• Structural Causes of Approaching and Distancing from Islamist Radicalisation (Distance / Distanz)

 • Configurations of social and political practices in dealing with radical Islam (KURI)

-• Optimized crisis communication after attacks with Islamist background in Germany (OKAI)
+• Optimised crisis communication after attacks with Islamist background in Germany (OKAI)

 • Radicalisation and Spaces (RadiRa)